M-Alfaraj/202323090-MohammedAlfaraj-assignment2/docs/technical-documentation.md

 # Technical Documentation

 ## Project Overview
-This assignment is an improved version of my portfolio website from assignment 1.
+This assignment is an improved version of my portfolio website from Assignment 1.
 It adds interactive features, uses localStorage to save the current theme, includes a project search feature, and a form validation system that gives feedback.

 ## Technologies and Tools Used
 - HTML: The structure of the website.